polyrainbow/steinmixer/README.md

 - Loopback
 - Highpass filter on inputs
 - Phase inversion on inputs
+- Stereo linking of channels

 ❌ What is not (yet) possible:

+- Reverb
-- Send and return effects (reverb, delay)
+- Insert effects (compressor, EQ)
-- Stereo linking of channels

 # Deploy & Develop